eventespresso/event-espresso-core/README.md

 ## Event Espresso Releases
 At Event Espresso we follow a set pattern for releases:

-1. Active development for new features happens on the **development** branch.
-This branch will frequently break.
+1. Active development for new features happens on a **FET-{ticketnum}** branch.
+We continually merge master into the feature branch while its in development.
+Once its complete, then testing is done on it and its merged back to master ready for release.
-2. Internal testing (and invited testers) test upcoming versions on **alpha** branch.
-When a branch has been updated to alpha, there will be NO new features added.
-From this point on, only bugfixes related to the current branch are worked on.
-3. Public testing of upcoming release is done on **beta** branch.
-4. Stable releases are on **master** branch.

-> Note: While we do CURRENTLY have a stable branch (Master), we still consider this a late beta as EE4 gets exposed to a wider user base there are likely to be more fringe bugs uncovered that were dormant during our testing phase.
+2. Bug fixes etc. are done on a **BUG-{ticketnum}** branch.
+Same methodology is used as with Feature branches.
+3. Stable releases are tagged both with a tests folder and without the tests folder.
+4. Master is technically always production ready and release ready but may not be equal to what the current stable release is (that is what tags are for).

 ## Testing
 For all testers on github, please take note of the following when reporting issues.

-1. Know the difference between a feature and a bug.
-As has been stated already, no new features are considered for alpha/beta branches.
-Also, github is not the place to suggest a new feature UNLESS you've already got a pull request to implement it (see pull requests section below).
-Info on sponsoring new features can [be found here](http://eventespresso.com/rich-features/sponsor-new-features/)
+1. There is a difference between a feature and a bug, we consider a bug is something that reveals brokenness in intended functionality.
+A feature, is something beyond intended functionality.
+To help determine the difference, think about your issue like this, "I know A does C, however I *wish* it did D."  If you find yourself saying that, its a feature.
+For Event Espresso,  Github is not the place to suggest a new feature UNLESS you've already got a pull request to implement it (see pull requests section below).
+Info on sponsoring new features can [be found here](http://eventespresso.com/rich-features/sponsor-new-features/).
+If you aren't sure whether something is a feature or bug feel free to post the issue - however we give priority to bug issues here.
 2. UI/UX issues may be considered a bug but not if it requires a major change in design.
-Feel free to report things you find confusing or needing improvement but if we consider it a feature we will not be "fixing" anything in alpha or beta.
+Feel free to report things you find confusing or needing improvement however reports accompanied by a pull request will likely get faster attention.
 3. Report your issue as clearly as possible.
 By "clear" we mean:

 	i.
-Specify the branch this occurred in.

-	ii.
-Be specific about the steps you took to reproduce.

-	iii.
-Feel free to use screenshots/screencasts to illustrate
+Specify the branch this occurred in. ii.
+Be specific about the steps you took to reproduce. iii.
+Feel free to use screenshots/screencasts to illustrate iv.

-	iv.
 Use url's for the page the issue to place on where possible.

 4. Don't "bump" bug reports if we don't respond right away.
 We see every report coming in, but we'll only reply if we need clarification or if we think its invalid.
 Otherwise, we're likely working on a fix and the issue will be updated when the fix is complete.